 You will be so incredibly sleep-deprived that your eyes will tear up from pure exhaustion.

 If you happen to be a pregnant teen or are parenting a child as a teen, the US Department of Health & Human Services – Supporting Pregnant and Parenting Teens is a wonderful resource that you may want to check into.

-You may find that joining a support group for pregnant or expecting mothers will help you feel a bit less socially isolated, as well as provide you a place to visit with others going through what you are going through.
+You may find that joining a support group for pregnant or expecting mothers will help you feel a bit less socially isolated, as well as provide you with a place to visit others going through what you are going through.
 Visit Children’s Hospital of Philadelphia for an extensive list of support groups for new and expecting parents.

 Many or most of these support groups are online and can be enjoyed at all hours of the day or night.

 If you have a solid understanding of the sacrifice and commitment you are required to make as a new mother and still feel that you can be the mother you need to be, then you are off to a good start.

 Courtesy of The atlantic.com

 Not Ready for the Commitment to Raise a Child

 Whether you are going to be raising a child with a partner or alone, parenthood is a 24/7 commitment that will remain with you for at least 18 years of your and your child’s life.